-UL1007 is also known as a PVC 300 Volt lead wire, appliance wire, hook up wire, electronic lead wire, and more.
-Any of these terms can be used to describe your particular single conductor wire so make sure you look at the attributes that each type has to offer.
+UL1007 goes by many names.
+It is also known as PVC 300-volt lead wire, hook-up wire, appliance wire, electronic lead wire and more.
+Any of these terms can describe a single-conductor wire, so you’ll need to carefully consider the attributes that each type has to offer.
 For instance, UL1015 wire is rated for 600 volts but can also be described as all of the terms just mentioned.
-Look at the voltage and temperature rating to make sure it can handle your applications environment.
+Look at the voltage and temperature rating to make sure the wire you’re looking at can handle your application’s environment.

 3 Most Common Types of Hook-Up Wire

-Each type of hook up wire has slight differences for each different application.
-Make sure you ask your wire and cable supplier questions so that you understand what you’re buying and know that it can last in the application you have.
+Each type of hook-up wire has slight differences to support various applications.
+Make sure you talk to your wire and cable supplier about your project, so you know what you’re buying and that it can last in the application.

-Striping & Tin Dipping 300 Volt PVC Hook-Up Wire
+Stripping & Tin Dipping 300-Volt PVC Hook-Up Wire

-Most of the time, the lead wires are available for purchase with insulation made of rubber or thermoplastic materials that are sometimes rendered to be insufficient protection against factors that can bring greater damages.
-These insulations include the following: polyvinyl chloride (PVC), polyethylene (PE), silicon rubber, polypropylene, neoprene, and propylene diene elastomers that are not resistant to high levels of heat.
-These materials are made of polymers that usually break and melt upon being subjected to temperatures beyond their respective threshold levels.
-As a result, many users of hookup wires resort to striping and tin Dipping hook up wire as the most viable solution for such problems.
+Most of the time, lead wires use insulation made of rubber or thermoplastic materials that are sometimes insufficient for protecting against certain damaging factors, like heat.
+These insulations include PVC, polyethylene (PE), silicon rubber, polypropylene, neoprene and propylene diene elastomers.
+These materials use polymers that usually break and melt at temperatures beyond their respective thresholds.
+As a result, many users of hook-up wires resort to stripping and tin-dipping hook-up wire.

-Tin dipping is the final step in order to make sure the strands won’t fray upon delivery of the product.
+Tin dipping is the final step to make sure the strands won’t fray upon delivery of the product.
 Professional help is needed in this case because it involves melting tin at a very high temperature.
-The hookup wire is dipped in a molten tin bath at a temperature greater than 450 degrees Fahrenheit (or 252 degrees Celsius).
-Due to tendencies of metallic bonding, two layers are formed: the interface that is a mix of the base material and the tin and a layer that is made of pure tin.
+Hook-up wire is dipped in a molten tin bath at a temperature greater than 450℉ (or 252℃).
+With the principles of metallic bonding, two layers are formed: the interface that is a mix of the base material and the tin, and a layer that is made of pure tin.

-Several benefits can be reaped from tin dipping the 300-volt hookup wire, namely: prevention of rusting and oxidation and the capability to be subjected to soldering.
-In addition, the resulting material is nontoxic and it effectively resists wearing and corrosion.
+You can reap several benefits from tin dipping the 300-volt hookup wire, namely preventing rusting and oxidation and adding soldering capabilities.
+In addition, the resulting material is nontoxic and it effectively resists wear and corrosion.
 However, the coating thickness is difficult to control.
-Despite this disadvantage, it can be seen that the pros outweigh the cons, thus making this a widely applied process.
-Lastly, tin dipping is compliant with the standards set for use of elements in electronic products that may be hazardous to people and the environment.
+Despite this disadvantage, the pros typically outweigh the cons, thus making this a widely applied process.
+Lastly, tin dipping is compliant with the standards set for using the elements in electronic products that may be hazardous to people and the environment.